Skip to main content

 Writing tests

-When making a changes, consider whether new tests are required.
+When making changes, consider whether new tests are required.
 These tests should ensure that the functionality you are adding will continue to work in the future.
 Existing tests may also need updating if you have changed Gilt's behavior.

 You may also consider adding unit tests for any new functions you have added.
 The unit tests should follow the Go convention of being location in a file named *_test.go in the same package as the code being tested.